Responsible onboarding public digital ecosystems

 24 September 15:00-17:00; Innovation Days Scheveningen

 Join us for the first ThingsCon Salon in The Hague, organized in close partnership with the Smart City Team of The Hague municipality.
 The theme is smart cities and the governance of digital public infrastructure.
-You can find more details below the video.
+You can find more details below the live-stream and chat.

 You can come and join us on the scenic Scheveningen Pier (RSVP here) or follow our livestream and ask questions in the chat 👇:

 In The Hague’s Living Lab in Scheveningen, a large urban area will be equipped with smart city hubs.
 The process for admission of actors, ideas, use cases, and sensors is now under development.

 The Hague wants to open-source and open access, to scale the Living Lab to the rest of the city, the region, and (eventually) the world, voicing the voiceless by introducing new forms of democracy based on transparent data, where anyone and anything can contribute.

 Tooling will be developed later this year, but what are the requirements?
 Both from a governance perspective, public interest, as from stimulating open creative development.

 The goal is to facilitate a lively discussion.
 We will invite up to four speakers to share insights from different perspectives like participatory design, IoT design, and making, data, ethics.
 Living Lab Scheveningen will kick-off with a short overview of the project.